 Recent Journalism Project

-Earth Notes: The Return of Bighorn Sheep, broadcast during April, 2015, as part of the ongoing Earth Notes public radio series.
-After dwindling to about 50 individuals, desert bighorn sheep numbers in New Mexico have soared to over 600 in a half-dozen mountain ranges.
+Earth Notes: John Collier, Jr., broadcast during July, 2015, as part of the ongoing Earth Notes public radio series.
+Learn about the late anthropologist and his unique contributions to the understanding of indigenous peoples through photography.
 Find out how this happened here by reading the script for (or listening to) this two-minute radio story.
 Richard has contributed regularly to Earth Notes for over 14 years.